-If your state allows promissory notes to be used as a Medicaid spend-down tool, you may be wondering how to explain to your client why an MCA may be a better fit.
+If your state allows promissory notes to be used as a Medicaid spend-down tool, you may be wondering why you should use an MCA instead.
 In many cases, especially when cash assets are involved, an MCA is simply more practical.
-Since it's controlled by the insurance carrier rather than a loved one, an MCA places less responsibility and stress on that person.
+Since it's controlled by an insurance carrier rather than a loved one, an MCA places less responsibility and stress on that person.
 Promissory notes can also be problematic if the designated individual undergoes a disruptive event, such as death, bankruptcy, or divorce, which may subject the funds to seizure by another party.